BriannaFaith/timiza-customer-service/README.md

 ## Usage
 1. Clone the repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the project directory. cd into lib folder
 3. Run python3 main.py to start the CLI application.
 4. Follow the on-screen prompts to interact with the system.